Music by Stephen Keeling

 Not long before her death Johanna burned a lot of her papers.
 Was she trying to hide something?
 A story based around the idea of a late-blooming romance between Johanna and the writer Conrad Meyer was born.
 Darker in tone than “HEIDI”, the show explores the nature of love, loss, betrayal and jealousy.
 It can play as a sequel or stand completely alone.

-Directed by Stefan Huber for TSW Musical AG, the musical was nominated for the prestigious Prix Walo award for outstanding musical production.
+Directed by Stefan Huber for TSW Musical AG, the musical was nominated for the prestigious Prix Walo award (the most important award in Switzerland for show business - the 'Swiss Oscar') for outstanding musical production.
 The Original Cast Recording is available from Sound of Music

 As before, soaring melodies and sharp lyrics create a sweeping counterpoint and helped make the show a critical triumph and popular family success in Switzerland in 2007/08.
 The original live cast recording was released in 2007 with Sue Mathys as Johanna and Christoph Wettstein as Conrad.